oscardoudou/devops-pipeline/README.md

 * Set Environment variables: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY with the respective values
 * cd servers and run node aws-jenkins.js to provision Jenkins server
 * ansible-playbook -i /home/vagrant/inventory jenkins.yml

+###### Within Jenkins server (Checkbox)--
+* ssh into Jenkins server just configured from the current VM using the command ``` ssh -i /home/vagrant/jenkins/Jenkins.pem ubuntu@<jenkins_ip> ``` [NOTE: You will find the ```<jenkins_ip>``` in the var file or from the AWS running instance named Jenkins]
+* Within the Jenkins server , cd /home/ubuntu/checkbox.io and make a small change (like touch test)
+* run the commands: ``` git add git commit -m <message>
+git push checkbox master ```
+[NOTE: checkbox is the remote set towards /home/ubuntu/deploy/checkbox-www for the green-blue deployment]
+* You should be finding the git hook going live by first creating the Checkbox instance and then running configuration through a playbook.
+* Go to AWS dashboard to see the Checkbox running green and copy the public IP to a browser to see the Checkbox application work well.

 ### 2. Infrastructure Component
 ##### Relevant Files: